MadByteDE/SPT-Linux-Guide/docs/lutris/manual_guide.md

     <img src="../../media/lutris/config.gif" width="580">

+- And lastly, add the keys for `DOTNET_ROOT` and `DOTNET_BUNDLE_EXTRACT_BASE_DIR` without setting value in `System options` → `Environment variables` & save the changes.

 **6. Running SPT**

-Everything now is pretty much done, so now to run the game we need to run the server and the launcher.
+Everything now is pretty much done.
+To run the game we need to run the server and the launcher.

-- To run the server, run the `SPT.Server.Linux` executable in a terminal.
+- To launch the server, run the `SPT.Server.Linux` executable in a terminal.

 > [!TIP]
-> You can add the server to Lutris by selecting `Add locally installed game`.
+> You also can add the server to Lutris by selecting `Add locally installed game`.
 Set `Linux` as runner & navigate to the `SPT.Server.Linux` executable in the `Game options`.
 You need to enable `CLI mode` in the `System options` to run the server in a terminal.

 - To run the launcher, double click the `SPTarkov - Launcher` shortcut in Lutris or press the `Play` button at the bottom.